 Kellogg is committed to providing food and support to help fight the food insecurity that develops during times of crisis.

-A deadly wildfire has blazed through thousands of acres, destroying neighborhoods across northern California.
-More than 20,000 people in California have been evacuated as nearly 170,000 acres have burned.
-Nearly 2,000 homes and business have been destroyed, and 17 people have been killed with hundreds more hospitalized and many more unaccounted for as the fires continue to spread.
+A deadly wildfire blazed through thousands of acres, destroying neighborhoods across northern California.
+More than 20,000 people in California were evacuated as nearly 170,000 acres have burned.
+Nearly 2,000 homes and business were destroyed, and 17 people were killed with hundreds more hospitalized and many more unaccounted for as the fires continue to spread.